Gets the primary clipboard of the widget.

 .

-A container can decide how the expandability of children affects the
+A widget can decide how the expandability of children affects its

 .).